Finding a lost item using numerology might seem impossible, but has proven to be accurate and effective over time.

 11: It’s likely near a water body like a pool, a lake, or a pond.

-12: Just relax.
+12: Relax.
 You will find it when looking for something else.

 13: Search your wardrobe or closet.